-Noble Canyon Trail is a popular hiking and mountain biking trail located in the Laguna Mountains.
-The trail is steep, rugged and a little technical in places, which makes it one of the more strenuous trails around for mountain…
+Noble Canyon Trail is a popular hiking trail located in the beautiful Laguna Mountains.
+The trail is known for its steep and rugged terrain, making it a challenging and exciting hike for outdoor enthusiasts…

 Distance: 10 – 14 miles | Hiking time: 5-8 hours | Difficulty: 7/10